-We would like to thanks our volunteer trustees for doing an amazing job and keeping us focussed on our vision to
+We would like to thank our volunteer trustees for doing an amazing job and keeping us focussed on our vision to

 Unlock potential with young people and their communities